ios1ph/BitMono/docs/source/developers/do-not-resolve-members.rst

     }

-Everything which is passed inside of the ``Context.Parameters.Members`` is all members which were found inside of the module and sorted by BitMono (skipped members with [ObfuscationAttribute] and [DoNotResolveAttribute], etc), and passed using ``IMetadataMember`` AsmResolver's APIs.
+Everything which is passed inside of the ``Context.Parameters.Members`` is all members which were found inside of the module and sorted by ObscuraX (skipped members with [ObfuscationAttribute] and [DoNotResolveAttribute], etc), and passed using ``IMetadataMember`` AsmResolver's APIs.

 .. code-block:: csharp